 Buffering and amplification

 The resistor network has a high output impedance, so its output voltage quickly drops if a load is attached.
 That can be solved by buffering or amplifying the output.
 Here, the buffering and amplification is done with an opamp.
-I used the LM358 because I had it.
-It is a slow opamp (slew rate 0.5V per microsecond) so at high frequency and high amplitude the voltage is distorted.
+I used the LM358 because I had some.
+It is a slow opamp (slew rate 0.5V per microsecond) so at high frequency and high amplitude the signal gets distorted.
 A good thing is that it can handle voltages very close to 0V.
-The output voltage is however limited to ~2V below the rail, so feeding using +5V power limits the output voltage to 3V.
+The output voltage is however limited to ~2V below the rail, so using +5V power limits the output voltage to 3V.
 Step-up modules are compact and cheap and feeding +20V to the opamp, it can generate signals with voltage up to 18V.
-I choose to apply a variable attenuation the output of the R2R DAC then use one of the opamps to buffer the signal without amplification and the other to apply an amplification of 5.7, so that the signal can reach a maximum output of about 20V.
+(NB, the schematic says LTC3105 because that was the only step-up I found in Fritzing.
+In reality I used an MT3608 module, see pictures in the next steps).
+I choose to apply a variable attenuation the output of the R2R DAC then use one of the opamps to buffer the signal without amplification and the other to amplify by 5.7, so that the signal can reach a maximum output of about 20V.
 The output current is rather limited, ~10mA, so a stronger amplifier may be needed if the signal is to drive a large speaker or electromagnet.